Roger East (journalist): Investigating the Balibo Five

-Media
+In popular culture

 In Timothy Mo's novel The Redundancy of Courage, the character Bill Mabbely is based upon Roger East.

 Anthony LaPaglia starred as East in the 2009 Australian feature film Balibo, which tells the story of the Balibo Five.
 The film was co-written by David Williamson and Robert Connolly and was based upon Cover-Up, a book by Jolliffe, as well as the work of Clinton Fernandes, who served as the film's historical consultant.